How To Use Substack, for Readers

 You do not need to pay for most Substacks.
 There are some authors on Substack who do not publish any free articles, in which case you’d need to pay in order to receive their newsletters.
 But most authors send at least a couple newsletters each month to all subscribers (free and paid).

-For each of the Substacks I pay for, I do it to show my support for their writing.
+For each of the Substacks I pay for, I do it to show my support for their writing or to get the things they offer only to paid subscribers.
 Some I’ve waited months to start paying for, some I’ve paid for straight-away.
-In both cases, I want them to keep writing and I want them to know I appreciate their writing

-***One thing to note, when you become a paid subscriber, you are becoming a paid subscriber of that particular newsletter, not all of Substack.
+When you become a paid subscriber, you are supporting that particular newsletter, not all of Substack.
 The platform takes 10% and the rest goes directly to the author.

 How do I find people on Substack?

 Great question!
 Explore the possibilities for yourself at Substack.com.
-It is a search engine just like Google, but obviously it searches only the content on its site.
 You can search by topics or persons you’re interested in, and you can choose for it to search Posts, Publications or People.

 One final note about looking for Substacks to follow and why you even would: It can feel like you’ve found a new kindred-spirit friend when you find a writer you really like.
-One who writes about things you really care about, in a way that resonates with you.
-And who honestly wants to hear from you, to get to know you and mutually appreciate each other.
+One who writes about things you care about, in a way that resonates with you.
+It’s pretty dang cool.

 As a reader and as a writer, I experience both sides of this relationship—corresponding with writers via comments or email, and doing the same with my readers.
 And my life is richer for both.